VikingTristan/docker-node/README.md

 - Docker

 ## Get started
+To allow for autocompletes, eslint, etc during development.
+- `cd app1`
+- `npm ci`
+- `cd ..`
-`docker-compose build && docker-compose up`
+- `docker-compose build && docker-compose up`

 This will fire up MongoDB, Mongo Express, a simple node app with some sockets and database connection, and one hello world node app.